 If the public sector organisation determines the contract to be inside IR35; unless it has not used ‘’reasonable care’’ to arrive at its decision, the party who pays the PSC (known as the ‘’fee payer’’ and often an agency) is treated as the employer for tax purposes.
 Before making the net payment to the PSC, the ‘’fee payer’’ is responsible for accounting for and paying the income tax and NICs (both employees and employers) (and apprenticeship levy if applicable) under PAYE to HMRC on all payments.
 (No employee rights are conferred to the worker)."

-Put simply, from 5th April 2020 the Public Sector changes which were applied to IR35 from April 2017 are being applied to the Private Sector and will see "the responsibility for determining the IR35 status of an engagement shift from the contractor to the end hirer (where the end hirer is a medium or large company*).
-HMRC have confirmed that they will not seek to apply this retrospectively."
+Put simply, from 6th April 2021 the Public Sector changes which were applied to IR35 from April 2017 are being applied to the Private Sector and will see the responsibility for determining the IR35 status of an engagement shift from the contractor to the end hirer (where the end hirer is a medium or large company*).

 How does this affect the contractor - what happens in practice?